r3fang/TaFuCo/README.md

  | 2500 | 1.54	| 1.59	|1.53	| 1.58 |
  | 3000 | 1.89	| 1.89	|1.88	| 1.88 |

- 6. **How is the likelihood of fusion calculated?**
+ 6. **How is the score of fusion calculated?**
  Let Si, Sj be the set of reads that match with gene_i and gene_j respectively.
 S1_ij is a set of reads that support fusion e_ij and overlap with its junction.
 S2_ij is a set of reads that support fusion e_ij but not overlapping with its junction. f(s) indicates the alignment score of s against the real transcript of the fusion.
-Then the likelihood equals the product of alignment score of reads that support the fusion normalized by sequencing depth.
+Then score equals the product of alignment score of reads that support the fusion normalized by sequencing depth.
 <p align="center">
   <img src="https://github.com/r3fang/TaFuCo/blob/master/img/likelihood.jpg" width="400px" height="250px">
 </p>

  7. **What's the null model for p-value?**
  We extracted normal transcripts of targeted genes and simulated pair-end reads from the normal transcripts.
-Then run TaFuCo against the simulated data and calculate the likelihood for every gene pair.
-Repeat this for 200 times and get the distribution of likelihood of every gene pair as the null model.
+Then run TaFuCo against the simulated data and calculate the score (defined above) for every gene pair.
+Repeat this for 200 times and get the distribution of score of every gene pair as the null model.

  8. **How does TaFuCo guarantee specificity without comparing sequencing reads against regions outside targeted genes?**
  we have several strict criteria to filter out reads that are likely to come from regions outside targeted intervals.
 For instance, both ends of a pair are aligned against the constructed transcript and those pairs of any end not being successfully aligned will be discarded.
 Also, any pair with too large or too small insertion size will be filtered out.
 The likelihood of fusion will be normalized by sequencing depth of the two genes before p-value is calculated.